shams-ahmed/MyDevBar/README.md

 # MyDevBar
-Quickly access some of your comman tools such as Trello, Jira, Github, Stackoverflow, Google from the status bar or shortcut on Mac OSX.
+Quickly access common tools such as Trello, Jira, Github, Stackoverflow from the status bar!

 ## Motivation